Engaging Aboriginal and Torres Strait Islander people in guideline development

 Archaeological evidence demonstrates that Aboriginal and Torres Strait Islander Peoples have been living in this land we now call Australia for at least 65,000 years.
 During this time communities developed sophisticated knowledge systems for managing the environment and understanding, interpreting and communicating information.These knowledge systems underpinned a thriving culture that began being dismantled from the time of colonisation (Ball 2015).

-Since British colonisation, Aboriginal and Torres Strait Islander Peoples have been extensively studied by groups who have had more power and privilege.
+Since British colonisation, Aboriginal and Torres Strait Islander Peoples* have experienced successive waves of intergenerational trauma (Atkinson, 2013) and been extensively studied by groups who have had more power and privilege.
 Until recently researchers have used different knowledge systems that have systematically excluded Indigenous people from having an active voice (Laycock, Walker et al 2011).
 At the same time there has been simultaneous disregard — and in many cases — active suppression of Aboriginal knowledge being generated, expressed and passed on.
 This has led to many distorted versions of understandings ‘about’ Indigenous people that reflect non-Indigenous values, beliefs and prejudices (Laycock, Walker et al 2011).

 Many of these distorted perceptions have led to a dominant ‘deficit discourse’ that represents people or groups in terms of deficiency, absence, lack or failure.
 This has happened particularly within the health sector (Fogarty, Lovell et al 2018).

 Additionally, holistic Aboriginal and Torres Strait Islander understandings of health and wellbeing are not often reflected in existing research: